P3Ambiental/docs/guides_and_standards/design.md

 ## Form Fields

-* Give them rounded corners
+* Give them rounded corners.
+These should have the same radius as the buttons.
 * A field should take up 80% of screen width.
+* The height of the fields needs to be larger.
+Firstly so that the content is easy to read and secondly as they should not just look like normal form fields.